 Distributed Antenna Systems at Strategic Connections

 At Strategic Connections, we understand how vital phone service is to your business.
 We know that you have to be able to receive phone calls in order to continue growing your business, and often times the very size of your own buildings makes getting cell phone service a near impossibility.
-It is times like these where a Distributed Antenna System can be the difference between getting that huge phone call and missing out on a golden sales opportunity.
-Distributed Antenna Systems are gaining in popularity
+It is times like these where a Distributed Antenna System (DAS) can be the difference between getting that huge phone call and missing out on a golden sales opportunity.

 The Best Distributed Antenna System for your Project